quintende/redm-dev-containers/README.md

 ## Summary

-*An Ubuntu container configured for RedM linux development based on the [Microsoft Ubuntu devcontainer](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/ubuntu).*
+*An Ubuntu container configured for RedM Linux development.
+This devcontainer is based on the [Microsoft Ubuntu devcontainer](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/ubuntu).*

 | Metadata | Value |
 |----------|-------|